Catallactic/catallactic-site/docs/yellowpaper.md

 ### 4.6 The Price System

 Required to enable subjective value.
 If we ignore price system and rely on underlaying value, it is objective value,

+In Austrian economics, the price system is not a static equilibrium mechanism (as in neoclassical models) but a dynamic, decentralized communication network that coordinates knowledge, guides production, and adjusts to disequilibrium.
+Unlike mainstream theories, Austrians emphasize:

+Prices as Information Signals (Hayek)

+Entrepreneurial Discovery (Kirzner)

+Disequilibrium Adjustments (Mises)

+Critique of Price Controls & Manipulation

+Price Signals as Knowledge Coordinators
+Prices distill and communicate dispersed information about relative scarcities and values

+Hayek's insight: The price system allows society to utilize knowledge no single mind possesses

+Example: Rising copper prices signal scarcity, prompting conservation and increased production

 https://www.linkedin.com/posts/andy-martin-387188a_blockchainthought4theday-blockchainthoughtfortheday-activity-7306567921030352896-RANi/?utm_source=share&utm_medium=member_android&rcm=ACoAAABC9LwBrHjPW40o31rZRtAXH6eii8ctLzQ